SirErthh/Hangout-management-system/README.md

 Database course final project

+## Project Description

+Hangout Management System is a web platform for bars, clubs, or event venues to centralize ticketing, table reservations, and food & beverage orders in one flow.
+Customers can browse events, pick seats, reserve tables, and place pre-orders.
+Front-of-house staff track ticketing and reservation queues, assign tables, and update F&B order status with payments.
+Managers and admins configure events, menus, and users, monitor dashboards, and run day-closure to review totals at the end of each shift.

+Target Users:
+- Customers: browse events, buy tickets, reserve tables, and order food/drinks.
+- Staff: process ticketing and reservations, assign tables, and manage F&B fulfillment and payments.
+- Managers/Admins: manage inventory/menu and events, oversee users, and review sales via day closure.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.